VoxeLibre/VoxeLibre/README.md

 This is a fan game, not developed or endorsed by Mojang AB.

 Copying is an act of love.
-Please copy and share! <3 But, oh well, if you insist, here is the legalese for you:
+Please copy and share! <3 Here's the detailed legalese for those who need it:

 ### License of source code
 MineClone 2 is a clean-room implementation of Minecraft